Chile Verde with Chicken is a lighter, brighter chile made with fire roasted green tomatoes and tomatillos for an authentic flavor.

 - Stir in the masa harina/water mixture into the chile.
 The chile will thicken.
 Add more masa harina mixed with water if it’s not as thick as you like it.
 Simmer for a few more minutes, then add the cilantro and lime.

-- Taste it to check the seasoning and then serve it up hot in bowls, with Masa Harina Biscuits, recipe below.
+- Taste it to check the seasoning and then serve it up hot in bowls, with your favorite biscuits.

 - This chile was perfect, and I wouldn’t change a thing.
 The flavors are bright and fresh, the chicken is tender, and the corn lends a little crispness to the stew.
 The chile is quick cooking, so the peppers aren’t simmered into oblivion.
 The last minute douse of cilantro and lime finishes it off so well.
 I’m going to dub this the perfect summertime chile, partly because it’s so light fresh, but also because I think you need the fresh tomatoes and tomatillos to pull it off.
 Love love love, hope you try it!